Traffic Director service routing APIs overview

 In the older Traffic Director API, the URL map defines routing for service-to-service communication in the mesh, as well as for external traffic entering the mesh though a managed load balancer.
 Multiple teams might be editing a single URL map resource, which presents potential reliability issues and complicates the process of delegating per-service configuration to service owners.

-The new APIs introduce per-protocol, per-route resources that can be configured and owned by independent service owners.
-The new approach has several advantages.
+The service routing APIs introduce per-protocol, per-route resources that can be configured and owned by independent service owners.
+This approach has several advantages.

 - Service owners now have autonomy over how they want to configure policies and traffic management for the services they own.